Robert Stewart, Duke of Albany: Northern policy

-Second regency (1390-1393)
+Second regency

 The burning of Elgin Cathedral in 1390, conducted by Robert's younger brother, Alexander, the "Wolf of Badenoch".

 Despite the death of his father in 1390, Robert was able to reclaim his position as regent of Scotland.
 In May 1390, before his eldest brother had been crowned as king, Robert was reappointed as Guardian of Scotland by a general council meeting at Linlithgow.
 The continuation of Robert's regency may have been difficult to justify, but the infirmity of his eldest brother and the need to defend Scotland from an expected English attack were both likely mentioned in his defense.
 Robert's new regency was opposed by his younger brother, Alexander, Earl of Buchan, whose interests had come under attack during Robert's previous regency.
 Alexander burned Elgin Cathedral in June 1390, probably as a protest against Robert's reappointment as guardian, after which he was excommunicated.
 Robert's eldest brother was finally crowned at Scone on 14 August 1390, taking the regnal name of Robert III, after tensions in the north had calmed.
 In the presence of Robert and other noblemen, Alexander was released from his excommunication during the coronation.

-Robert's acquisiton of Urquhart Castle in 1391, against the wishes of Alexander, signaled his final assault on his younger brother's position in the earldom of Ross.
+Robert's acquisition of Urquhart Castle in 1391, against the wishes of Alexander, signaled his final assault on his younger brother's position in the earldom of Ross.
 In 1392, with Robert's support, Alexander's wife, Euphemia, Countess of Ross, succeeded in obtaining a divorce from the Avignon antipope, Clement VII.
 This divorce led to the collapse of Alexander's influence in Ross.
 Alexander's involvement in the infamous Raid of Angus in 1392 allowed Robert to present himself as the defender of law and order in the Scottish Highlands.